MicrosoftDocs/azure-dev-docs/articles/ai/gen-ai-concepts-considerations-developers.md

 ---
-title: Important concepts and considerations for developers building generative AI solutions
+title: Key concepts and considerations in generative AI
-description: Conceptual article for developers building generative AI applications explaining the limitations of LLMs and how to get the best results by modifying prompts, implementing an inference pipeline and tweaking optional API call parameters. ms.date: 4/12/2024 ms.topic: conceptual ms.custom: build-2024-intelligent-apps
+description: A conceptual article for developers who build generative AI applications.
+Learn about the limitations of large language models (LLMs) and how to get the best results by modifying prompts, implementing an inference pipeline, and modifying optional API call parameters. ms.date: 4/12/2024 ms.topic: conceptual ms.custom: build-2024-intelligent-apps